 - Inadequate cycling facilities are slowly pushing the population to depend on the use of motorized private vehicles, thereby causing loss to environment, health and life in far greater numbers than was the case two decades earlier.
-Data indicates that although approx. 35% of population of Delhi owns cycles, only approx. 4.5% of - them use cycles for commuting due to lack of safe cycling facilities or cycle-parking facilities. - The increase in fatalities of cyclists and lack of dedicated cycling infrastructure, is enough disincentive for them to force than switch to motorized transport.
+Data indicates that although approx. 35% of population of Delhi owns cycles, but only 4.5% (approx.) use them for commuting due to lack of safe cycling facilities or cycle-parking facilities. - The road fatalities of cyclists are on the rise every year and lack of dedicated cycling infrastructure is enough incentive for them to switch to motorized transport.
 With fewer cycling means, people tend to spend comparatively more money to reach the bus/metro station than on the bus/metro fare.